bernalde/QuIPML/index.md

 This course is not going to focus on the following topics:
 - Computational complexity theory
 - Quantum Information Theory
-- Analysis of speedup using differential geometry, algebraic topology, etc.
+- Analysis of speedup using differential geometry, algebraic topology.

 Students with backgrounds in operations research, industrial engineering, chemical engineering, electrical engineering, physics, computer science, or applied mathematics are strongly encouraged to consider taking this course.
 [Enroll here.](https://s3.andrew.cmu.edu/sio)

 ## Prerequisite classes and capabilities

-Although this class has no explicit prerequisites we consider a list of recommended topics and skills that the student should feel comfortable with.
+Although this class has no explicit prerequisites, we consider a list of recommended topics and skills that the student should feel comfortable with.
 An undergraduate-level understanding of probability, calculus, statistics, graph theory, algorithms, and linear algebra is assumed.
-Knowledge of linear and integer programming will be useful for this course.
+Knowledge of linear and integer programming will be helpful in this course.
 Programming skills are strongly recommended.
-Basic concepts in physics are recommended but lack of prior knowledge is not an issue as pertinent ones will be covered in the lectures.
+Basic concepts in physics are recommended, but lack of prior knowledge is not an issue as pertinent ones will be covered in the lectures.
 No particular knowledge in quantum mechanics or algebraic geometry is required.